mishakessler/unix-environment/README.md

 <details><summary>🔎 Learn More</summary><br>

-Homebrew is a _package manager_, meaning, it provides software packages and can handle safe updating and uninstalling as needed.
+Homebrew is a _package manager_, meaning, it provides software packages and can handle safely updating and uninstalling as needed.
 Homebrew is considered essential for core software which macOS doesn't ship natively, but which are necessary for your work.
-Homebrew packages are divided into **formulae**, **casks**, **taps**, or **bottles**; for the time being, we'll only be using formulae and casks.

-_Formulae_ installations handle softwares that you'll only interact with through the terminal– meaning, software that doesn't have an "App" interface in the GUI, such as Node. _Cask_ installations, on the other hand, are softwares that you interact with in your GUI, such as the Chrome internet browser.
+Homebrew packages are divided into **formulae**, **casks**, **taps**, or **bottles**; for the time being, we'll really only be using formulae and casks. _Formulae_ are for softwares that you'll only interact with through the terminal– meaning, software that doesn't have an "app" interface in the GUI (i.e.: Node). _Casks_ are for softwares that you interact with in your GUI, such as Safari or Chrome.

 In terminal, Homebrew utilizes the `brew` command prefix.